Green Dental and Orthodontics

 • Reshaping soft tissue – Laser dentistry is a growing field because it’s minimally invasive and can dissolve soft tissue to expose more of the natural tooth (crown lengthening), reshape soft tissue to make “gummy smiles” more attractive, and remove uncomfortable soft tissue folds caused by denture wear.

-• Tumor removal – When a benign tumor has formed in the soft tissue areas of the mouth, a dental laser can be used to remove it.
-This is done in a quick and non-invasive manner, and it does not cause any pain to the patient.
+• Tumor removal – In cases where a benign tumor has developed in the soft tissues of the mouth, dental lasers offer a swift and non-invasive method to eliminate them.

 • Whitening – Lasers can greatly expedite the tooth whitening process by increasing the activity of the particles in the peroxide bleaching solution.
 During laser tooth whitening, laser light is directed at your teeth.
 This light is absorbed by the chromophores (pigments) in your teeth causing heat to be generated.